Goatisense/Bdocrafttreeparser/README.md

 add resulting products rates depending on mastery and other modifiers

-crawl through common BDO wikias to import recipes directly
+crawl through common BDO wikias to import recipes directly, or use their API's if they have those